agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ### EA orgs quality of hires

-9.

 **Claim**: Quality of hires is good enough in EA.

-**re-write Claim**: Most of the EA orgs' ~~are able to~~ hired Researchers (in the last 2 years), are either with greater than 3 years of experience related to EA, or people who studied in top universities (based on rankings) in [UK](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings) and [US](https://www.usnews.com/best-colleges/rankings/national-universities), or PhD's in
+**re-write Claim**: Most of the EA orgs' ~~are able to~~ hired Researchers (in the last 2 years), are either with greater than 3 years of experience "related to EA", or people who studied in top universities (based on rankings) in [UK](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings) and [US](https://www.usnews.com/best-colleges/rankings/national-universities), or PhD's in
-Philosophy or Political sciences or Economics or Math or relevant (e.g., PhD in Marine life for FWI).
+Philosophy or Political sciences or Economics or Math or "relevant" (e.g., PhD in Marine life for FWI).

-**Subject**: Most of the hired researchers qualifications in EA in the last two years,
+**Subject**: Most of the hired researchers' qualifications in EA in the last two years,

-**Predicate**: is greater than 3 years of experience related to EA, or people who studied in top universities (based on rankings) in [UK](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings) and [US](https://www.usnews.com/best-colleges/rankings/national-universities), or PhD's in Philosophy or Political sciences or Economics or Math or relevant (e.g., PhD in Marine life for FWI)
+**Predicate**: is greater than 3 years of experience related to EA, or people who studied in top universities (based on rankings) in [UK](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings) and [US](https://www.usnews.com/best-colleges/rankings/national-universities), or PhD's in Philosophy or Political sciences or Economics or Math or relevant (e.g., PhD in Marine life for FWI).

 **Example**: